-If a resolution is not reached and the student desires to pursue the appeal, the student will state specifically the basis of the appeal in writing to the appropriate Academic Dean.
-If the Academic Dean determines that there is insufficient evidence that the instructor unfairly applied grading practices or violated College policy, he/she shall communicate this in writing to the student.
-The decision of the Academic Dean is final.
+If after meeting with the department chair a resolution is not reached and the student desires to pursue the appeal, the student will state specifically the basis of the appeal in writing to the appropriate Instructional Dean.
+If the Instructional Dean determines that there is insufficient evidence that the instructor unfairly applied grading practices or violated College policy, he/ she shall communicate this in writing to the student.
+The decision of the Instructional Dean is final.